Adeline Morrison Swain: Life

 Swain née Morrison was born on May 25, 1820, in Bath, New Hampshire.
-In her childhood, she was given educational opportunities denied to many women at the time, as she was the daughter of a schoolteacher.After completing her education she took up teaching in Vermont at the age of 16.
+In her childhood, she was given educational opportunities denied to many women at the time, as she was the daughter of a schoolteacher.
+After completing her education she took up teaching in Vermont at the age of 16.
 There, she taught drawing, painting, and modern languages.
 In 1846 she married James Swain and the couple settled in Fort Dodge, Iowa, in 1858.
 In Fort Dodge she organized French, English, music, botany, and art classes specifically for young women.

 Swain's main interests lay in public affairs and social reforms rather than the arts and sciences, with a particular focus on women's rights.
 In the early 1870s the couple built a large Victorian house in Fort Dodge.
+It became known as a "literary center" with vast collections of art and literature.
 The house was grander than their income allowed and they rented out rooms to boarders and also made the house available for events.

 Swain was an advocate for women's right to vote and handed in a ballot for several years despite it not ever being counted.
 At the very beginning of the fight for women's suffrage in Iowa in 1857, only white males over 21 could vote or run for office.
 In 1869, Swain organized the first woman suffrage meeting in Fort Dodge and Martha H. Brinkerhoff of Missouri delivered a lecture to the community.
 In June 1871, and on two other occasions, Susan B. Anthony arrived in Fort Dodge to advocate for women's rights.
 Swain received Anthony as her guest in what was noted in her diary as a "bedbuggy room".
 Jane Swisshelm stayed with Swain in 1874.
 But by 1879 they sold the house to Webb Vincent.
 In 1977 the Swain-Vincent House was listed on the National Register of Historic Places as the Vincent House.